 The general levels of cholesterol in the body are decided based on the general people.
 However, when the risk of increased cholesterol runs in the family, one needs to be extra careful.
 In such cases, the considered average should be less than the decided mark to stay on the safer side.

 Here are the regular cholesterol goals for all people:

 - The total cholesterol level for common people should be less than 200 mg/dL.

 - The HDL Cholesterol level required is different for men and women.
 Men should have it above 40 mg/dL while women should have it above 50 mg/dL.

 - For common people, LDL Cholesterol should be below 100 mg/dL.
 In the case of people suffering from diabetes or other health diseases, it should be below 70 mg/dL.

 - Apart from these, the triglycerides in the body should be below 150 mg/dL.

 Different Types of High Cholesterol in the Body

-Dyslipidemia is undesirable and there are many types in this health condition too.
+Dyslipidemia is undesirable and there are many types of this health condition too.